-These are forms and instructions for load-serving entities to report their electricity resource plans for forecast years 2019 through 2030 and historical years 2017 and 2018.
+These are forms and instructions for load-serving entities to report their electricity resource plans for forecast years 2021 through 2030 and historical years 2019 and 2020.
 Load-serving entities in California are required to submit plans showing how demand for energy and their annual peak load will be met by specific supply resources.
-These forms and instructions may be considered for adoption by the California Energy Commission at a business meeting in November 2018.
+These forms and instructions were considered for adoption by the California Energy Commission at a business meeting in May 2021.

-Keywords: Electricity resource plans, supply forecasts, resource adequacy, forms and instructions, California load serving entities, 2019 Integrated Energy Policy Report
+Keywords: Electricity resource plans, supply forecasts, resource adequacy, forms and instructions, California load serving entities, 2021 Integrated Energy Policy Report